fullmontis/screenplay-mode/README.md

-screenplay-mode
+`screenplay-mode`
 ===============

 `screenplay-mode` is an Emacs major mode aiming for simple and efficient editing of text-based screenplays.

-The focus of this mode is simplicity: it takes care of text indentation and filling in a fast and intuitive way, staying out of the way as much as possible.
-This allows the author to just focus on content.
+The focus of this mode is simplicity: it takes care of text indentation and filling with just one command, staying out of the way as much as possible.
+This allows the author to just focus on content creation.

 This software is NOT part of GNU Emacs.